Are you doing a keto diet and missing Hershey’s “Perfectly Chocolate” cake recipe? You know the one that’s on the back of Hershey’s cocoa powder box.

 Having grown up making Hershey’s chocolate cake, I was bound to start craving this rich chocolatey recipe.

-Needless to say, a Keto Hershey’s Chocolate Cake recipe would become a must for this girl.
-This recipe is like the majority of the keto ones I share, in that they start with an intense craving for the high-carb version.
+Needless to say, a keto Hershey’s Chocolate Cake recipe would become a must for this girl.
+This recipe is like the majority of the keto ones I share; it usually starts with an intense craving for the high-carb version.

 If that’s not a win, I don’t know what is.

 Because, let’s face it, you can’t enjoy Hershey’s “Perfectly Chocolate” cake recipe while on a low-carb diet.
 Not if you want to stay in ketosis that is.

 Wait, I take that back since this recipe for Keto Hershey’s Perfectly Chocolate Cake will singlehandedly allow you to enjoy this classic while doing the keto diet.
 Yay!

 If you are wondering if Hershey’s cocoa powder is keto-friendly, rest assured it is.

 The good news is that cocoa powder has zero sweeteners and can, therefore, be used in keto baking.

 This means you have the green light to use Hershey’s cocoa powder while doing keto.